 However, having information online exposes it to different kinds of risks and challenges, primarily involving cyber security

-If you’re managing medical health records with an online platform, such as My Health Records and HealtheNet, then you will still need to comply with the relevant legislation and take reasonable steps to ensure the information is protected.
+If you’re managing medical health records with an online platform, then you will still need to comply with the relevant legislation and take reasonable steps to ensure the information is protected.
 In NSW, the My Health Records Act 2012 applies.
 If you’re not in NSW, it’s best to check the relevant legislation for your state.

 As a safety measure, you may also wish to have a Cyber Security Policy in place.
 Our team of lawyers can help you craft a strong cyber security system through advice and the correct documentation – chat to us today.